 We have adopted a comprehensive intellectual property program to protect our proprietary technology.
-We currently have licenses covering various Cantor patents in the United States, including patents relating to (1) a system and method for auction-based trading of specialized items such as fixed income instruments, (2) a fixed income portfolio index processor and (3) a system for shared remote access of multiple application programs by one or more computers.
+We currently have licenses covering various Cantor patents in the United States, including patents relating to (1) a system and method for auction-based trading of specialized items such as fixed income instruments and (2) a fixed income portfolio index processor.
 Foreign counterpart applications for some of these U.S. patents have been filed.

-We also have agreements to license technology covered by several pending U.S. patent applications relating to various other aspects of our electronic trading systems, including both functional and design aspects.
+We also have agreements to license technology covered by several pending U.S. patent applications relating to various other aspects of electronic trading systems, including both functional and design aspects.
 We have filed a number of patent applications to further protect our proprietary technology and innovations, and have received patents for some of those applications.